Using your mobile phone while driving

 Penalties for using your phone while driving

-If you are caught using a hand-held mobile phone or similar device while driving or riding, you'll get an automatic fixed penalty notice - three penalty points and a fine of £60.
+In Northern Ireland if you're caught using a hand-held mobile phone or similar device while driving or riding, you'll get an automatic fixed penalty notice - six penalty points and a fine of £200.

 If your case goes to court, you may face disqualification on top of a maximum fine of £1,000.
 Drivers of buses and goods vehicles face a maximum fine of £2,500.

-If you reach six or more points within two years of passing your test, your licence will be taken off you.
+For new drivers - getting six penalty points within two years of passing your test means your licence will be taken off you.
 You'll need to re-sit your driving test to get your licence back.